stm32duino/wiki_contrib/API.md

 # Built-In Library

-This part describes the STM32 libraries provide with the core.
+This part describes the STM32 libraries provided with the core.

 ## SPI